 Following completion of the alternative analysis, the project team will refine the recommended improvement concepts to finalize the major elements of the project.
 These refinements will include estimating the final recommended right-of-way limits, pond locations, cost and other major features needed to advance the project to the subsequent design phase.
-The draft refined recommended improvement concept will be presented at a Public Meeting for the public to review and provide comments.
+The draft refined recommended improvement concepts will be presented during a regularly scheduled City Commission meeting.

 Shad M. Smith, PE